mpv-player/mpv/DOCS/man/vo.rst

     ``smoothmotion``
-        Use frame interpolation to reduce stuttering caused by mismatches in video fps and display refresh rate (similar to MadVR's smoothmotion, thus the naming).
+        Use frame interpolation to reduce stuttering caused by mismatches in video fps and display refresh rate.

+        Instead of drawing each frame exactly once, smoothmotion redraws the the OpenGL scene at the display refresh rate.
+If a vsync is detected to be the one when a frame changes to the next, a linear interpolation of the previous frame with next is shown instead.

+        This means that displaying a 1fps video on a 60hz monitor will blend at most during 1 vsync for each second of playback.

         GPU drivers or compositing window managers overriding vsync behavior can lead to bad results.
 If the framerate is close to or over the display refresh rate, results can be bad as well.

         .. note:: On systems other than Linux, you currently must set the ``--display-fps`` option, or the results will be bad.